David Honey (politician): Political career

 From 1994 to 1997, Honey was president of WA Liberal Party.
 During that time, he was aligned with controversial Liberal Party power broker Noel Crichton-Browne, but when Crichton-Browne made inappropriate sexual comments to journalist Colleen Egan at a Liberal Party conference in July 1995, Honey initiated the successful motion to expel Crichton-Browne from the party.
 Honey later explained in March 2021, that as the party president, he had to deal with the issue of Crichton-Browne being a power broker and his "undue influence" over the party and preselections.

 Honey was elected to the Western Australian Legislative Assembly in the Cottesloe by-election on 17 March 2018, following the resignation of former Premier Colin Barnett.
 At the 2021 state election, Honey was one of only two Liberals to hold their seats in the massive landslide victory by the Labor Party, and the only non-Labor MP from Perth.
 The other Liberal member, Libby Mettam, declined to contest the party leadership, leaving the position open for Honey when the party's parliamentary wing met to elect a leader on 23 March 2021.
 Upon his election as leader, Honey brought up his role in the expulsion of Crichton-Browne in 1995 as a reason why he should be leader of what remained of the WA Liberals, and vowed to oversee a "root and branch" analysis and restructuring of the party.

 In January 2023, Honey was challenged for the leadership by Mettam.
 Honey pulled out of the leadership contest on 30 January and Mettam replaced him as party leader unopposed.

+In February 2024, Honey lost a Liberal party preselection ballot for the seat of Cottesloe to Sandra Brewer, the head of the state's Property Council.

+Political views

+In his maiden speech to parliament, Honey criticised plans for higher density housing in his electorate of Cottesloe, saying that places further out from the Perth CBD should be densified instead, such as Fremantle or Rockingham.
+Honey said that "Cottesloe is already doing more than its fair share" and "allowing Gold Coast-style high-rise on the beachfront would substantially diminish the attractiveness of this area for residents and visitors alike, including tourists".
+The issue of higher-density development has come up again in late-2023 due to the preselection challenge to Honey by Sandra Brewer.
+Honey's opponents have labelled him a NIMBY, but he rejects the label, saying that "the term NIMBY (Not in my backyard) is an insulting slur meant to delegitimise the very real and reasonable concerns of local residents who care more about their community’s amenities and character than maximising profit for a developer".